AquaINFRA/pygeoapi/README.md

 ### Where to put this stuff...
 (TODO)

-* Which uid/gid to run pygeoapi and nginx in:
- * Run pygeoapi as the user `pyguser`, group `www-data` - the latter allows to share files with nginx who runs as `www-data`!
+* Which uid/gid to run pygeoapi and nginx in: Run pygeoapi as the user `pyguser`, group `www-data` - the latter allows to share files with nginx who runs as `www-data`!
-* Templates for unix service files:
- * A template for the unit file `pygeoapi.service` can be found in the folder `deployment` (based on running pygeoapi via `gunicorn`)
 * Styling, logos, favicon and contact info
 * Testing and monitoring
 * Sandbox and productive instance
 * Test frontend with javascript client
 * And last but not least, add the proper processes and process descriptions from their own repositories, together with process-specific config etc.
-* Note: Overall log level for pygeoapi is in `pygeoapi-config.yml`!

-### Asynchronous

-How to make pygeoapi asynchronous and which server to run this in (gunicorn, uvicorn, flask, starlette ---)

-This section is work in progress!!

-Don't forget:

-* dev and prod need different TinyDB files!

 ### How to add a process or a set of processes

 * Processes that sit in a git repo: Go to `/opt/pyg_aquainfra/pygeoapi/pygeoapi/process/` and clone the git repo there.
-* If you need specific environment variables, add them to the Flask and/or Starlette apps, close to this line `os.environ['PYGEOAPI_CONFIG'] = '/xyz/pygeoapi/pygeoapi-config.yml'`
+* If you need specific environment variables, add them to the Flask and/or Starlette apps, close to this line `os.environ['PYGEOAPI_CONFIG'] = '/opt/pyg_aquainfra/pygeoapi/pygeoapi-config.yml'`
-* For each process, add a line to `/.../pygeoapi/pygeoapi/plugin.py`
+* For each process, add a line to `/opt/pyg_aquainfra/pygeoapi/pygeoapi/plugin.py`
-* For each process, add a line line to `/.../pygeoapi/pygeoapi-config.yml`
+* For each process, add a line line to `/opt/pyg_aquainfra/pygeoapi/pygeoapi-config.yml`
-* To reflect those additions in the API file, run:
+* To reflect those additions in the API file, regenerate it as follows:

 ```
-source /.../venv/bin/activate
+source /opt/pyg_aquainfra/venv/bin/activate
 export PYGEOAPI_CONFIG=pygeoapi-config.yml
 export PYGEOAPI_OPENAPI=pygeoapi-openapi.yml
 pygeoapi openapi generate $PYGEOAPI_CONFIG --output-file $PYGEOAPI_OPENAPI